brentvollebregt/nitratine.net/posts/new-zealand-cyber-security-challenge-2019-round-0-solutions/post.md

 text = bxor(base64.b64decode(base64_ciphertext), key.encode())
 ```

 This gives text = `GET ./e51d35ed.bin`.
-Making an anchor tag on the page again to go to that relative URL like I did previously, the [file](https://nzcsc.org.nz/competition/2019/r0/2/challenge/e51d35ed.bin) is downloaded.
+Making an anchor tag on the page again to go to that relative URL as I did previously, the [file](https://nzcsc.org.nz/competition/2019/r0/2/challenge/e51d35ed.bin) is downloaded.

  This file is 50KB in size and was the end of the line for me unfortunately.
 No magic bytes match this file and [hexedit](https://hexed.it/) couldn't tell me the file type.
 I tried many things with this file but nothing gave a flag.
 I did notice though that there were no bytes in the file that had a value above 127; not sure if this hinted anything.